sofiechung/spreadr-python/README.md

 **extract_all**: This function will print either all the activation values for a specified node or all the activation values for a specified time, or both.

 ### output notes
-As is, the spreadr function's output rounds all activation values up to 10 decimal points, as shown below:
+As is, the spreadr function's output rounds all activation values up to 10 decimal points, as shown below with the **round** function:
 ```
   d = {'node': nodes, 'activation': [round(elem,10) for elem in activations], 'time': times}
   return_df = pd.DataFrame(data=d)